zedin27/C-Sharp-Playground/README.md

 Entry points varies through OS to OS.
 Use this guide as a base, but not too seriously...

+## Unity summary notes

+MonoBehaviors and read about their documentation in general to have a good grasp of what is going on.

 ## Resources

 Some Resources can be found in each project folder worked on too.